szabgab/rust.org.il/.github/ISSUE_TEMPLATE/presentation_proposal.md

 ## On-line or in-person?

 (Would you prefer to give your presentation on-line where we can record and publish or off-line where you can get face-to-face with the audience?
-We would prefer in-person presentations that we might later repeate on-line as well.)
+We would prefer in-person presentations that we might later repeat on-line as well.)

 ## Date?